rust-stuco/lectures/week4/collections_generics.md

 }
 ```

-* This is effectively the same as finding the largest number in a list
+* This is the same as finding the largest number in a list
 * We would still need to write a new function in addition to `largest`
-* Can we remove a _function_ that has been duplicated?
+* Can we deduplicate a _function_?

 ---